The Electrical Relay

 Electrical Relays however, are basically electrically operated switches that come in many shapes, sizes and power ratings suitable for all types of applications.
 Relays can also have single or multiple contacts within a single package with the larger power relays used for mains voltage or high current switching applications being called “Contactors”.

 In this tutorial about electrical relays we are just concerned with the fundamental operating principles of “light duty” electromechanical relays we can use in motor control or robotic circuits.
 Such relays are used in general electrical and electronic control or switching circuits either mounted directly onto PCB boards or connected free standing and in which the load currents are normally fractions of an ampere up to 20+ amperes.
+The relay circuit are common in Electronics applications.

 As their name implies, electromechanical relays are electro-magnetic devices that convert a magnetic flux generated by the application of a low voltage electrical control signal either AC or DC across the relay terminals, into a pulling mechanical force which operates the electrical contacts within the relay.
 The most common form of electromechanical relay consist of an energizing coil called the “primary circuit” wound around a permeable iron core.